Updated: June 26, 2022

 For sole proprietorships and partnerships, you can register with the Department of Trade and Industry (DTI).
 For corporations, you must register with the Securities and Exchange Commission (SEC).

-Once registered, acquire a barangay clearance in the city your business is located at, along with the mayor’s permit and BIR certificate.
+Once registered, acquire a barangay clearance in the city where your business is located at, along with the mayor’s permit and BIR certificate.

 Step 5: Build a workforce.